Vito0912/abs_flutter/README.md

 📖 **History** - Track where you paused, skipped, and resumed.\
 📊 **Stats** - View your listening habits over the past 365 days, including total time, frequency, and recent activity.\
    **HTML Support** - Converts HTML in descriptions and makes links clickable.\
+🚀 **Fast Loading** - Option to enable fast loading that loads even the biggest libraries in a fraction of time.\
 ⚙️ **Many Settings** - Customize the app to your liking.
 Head to [Settings](SETTINGS.md) to learn more.

 ### Additional to First-party App